garethdmm/gryphon/docs/source/advanced_features.rst

 It's easy to confuse the Ledger audit with the Balance audit.
 Here's the difference: the Balance audit checks the Exchange table against the response from exchange's API, so it's an internal-external check.
 The Ledger audit is a check for internal consistency in the trading database.

-You can enable order audits by adding the key :code:`ledger` to the :code:`audit_types` config setting.
+You can enable ledger audits by adding the key :code:`ledger` to the :code:`audit_types` config setting.

 -----------
 Order Audit